bbatsov/batsov.com/_posts/2011-10-09-getting-started-with-emacs-24.markdown

 hence this post.

-I'll discuss here the installation and initial configuration of Emacs 24 on OSX, GNU/Linux and Windows.
+I'll discuss here the installation and initial configuration of Emacs 24 on OS X, GNU/Linux and Windows.

 <!--more-->